-Besides book reviews, we publish works of cultural criticism, interviews, art criticism, movie reviews, “literary” or new journalism, and engaging essays that explore larger concerns through a personal lens.
+Besides our bread-and-butter book reviews, we publish works of cultural criticism, interviews, art criticism, movie reviews, and engaging essays that explore larger concerns through a personal lens.
 The main thing is connecting pieces we publish is that they orbit around a material cultural artifact.
 And we are always open to new forms if there’s enough of a connection.